01 of 07

 Fabric Postcard Designs

-Try ribbons and buttons, laces and trims or pictures printed on fabric.
-Explore scrapbooking supplies for design elements, like the green and ivory leaves in the photo above.
+Try ribbons and buttons, laces and trims, or pictures printed on fabric.
+Explore scrapbooking supplies for design elements, such as the green and ivory leaves shown.
 Angelina fibers are another decorative option.

 Other fabric postcard supplies depend on the types of cards you make but include paper-backed fusible web, decorative machine threads, and polyester filament thread.Continue to 2 of 7 below.